Double-Loop Importance Sampling for McKean--Vlasov Stochastic Differential Equation: Abstract

 \section{Abstract}

-This paper investigates Monte Carlo methods to estimate probabilities of rare events associated with solutions to the $d$-dimensional McKean-Vlasov stochastic differential equation.
-The equation is usually approximated using a stochastic interacting $P$-particle system, a set of $P$ coupled $d$-dimensional stochastic differential equations (SDEs).
-Importance sampling (IS) is a common technique to reduce high relative variance of Monte Carlo estimators of rare event probabilities.
-In the SDE context, optimal measure change is derived using stochastic optimal control theory to minimize estimator variance, which when applied to stochastic particle systems yields a $P \times d$-dimensional partial differential control equation, which is cumbersome to solve.
-The work in \cite{is_mvsde} circumvented this problem by a decoupling approach, producing a $d$-dimensional control PDE.
-Based on the decoupling approach, we develop a computationally efficient double loop Monte Carlo (DLMC) estimator.
-We offer a systematic approach to our DLMC estimator by providing a comprehensive error and work analysis and formulating optimal computational complexity.
-Subsequently, we propose an adaptive DLMC method combined with IS to estimate rare event probabilities, significantly reducing relative variance and computational runtimes required to achieve a given relative tolerance compared with standard Monte Carlo estimators without IS.
-The proposed estimator has $\order{\tol^{-4}}$ computational complexity with significantly reduced constant.
-Numerical experiments, which are performed on the Kuramoto model from statistical physics, show substantial computational gains achieved by our estimator.
+This paper investigates Monte Carlo (MC) methods to estimate probabilities of rare events associated with solutions to the $d$-dimensional McKean-–Vlasov stochastic differential equation (MV-SDE).
+MV-SDEs are usually approximated using a stochastic interacting $P$-particle system, which is a set of $P$ coupled $d$-dimensional stochastic differential equations (SDEs).
+Importance sampling (IS) is a common technique for reducing high relative variance of MC estimators of rare-event probabilities.
+We first derive a zero-variance IS change of measure for the quantity of interest by using stochastic optimal control theory.
+However, when this change of measure is applied to stochastic particle systems, it yields a $P \times d$-dimensional partial differential control equation (PDE), which is computationally expensive to solve.
+To address this issue, we use the decoupling approach introduced in \citep{is_mvsde}, generating a $d$-dimensional control PDE for a zero-variance estimator of the decoupled SDE.
+Based on this approach, we develop a computationally efficient double loop MC (DLMC) estimator.
+We conduct a comprehensive numerical error and work analysis of the DLMC estimator.
+As a result, we show optimal complexity of $\order{\tol_{\mathrm{r}}^{-4}}$ with a significantly reduced constant to achieve a prescribed relative error tolerance $\tol_{\mathrm{r}}$.
+Subsequently, we propose an adaptive DLMC method combined with IS to numerically estimate rare-event probabilities, substantially reducing relative variance and computational runtimes required to achieve a given $\tol_{\mathrm{r}}$ compared with standard MC estimators in the absence of IS.
+Numerical experiments are performed on the Kuramoto model from statistical physics.